hyperjumptech/monika/docs/src/pages/overview.md

 ## How it works

 Monika operates by reading everything from a config file.
 Based on the configuration it will build and send out http requests.
 If the request response is not as expected, Monika will create an alert.
-The alert then can be send via various notification channel (email, webhook, telegram, whatsapp, etc.).
+The alert then can be sent via various notification channel (email, webhook, telegram, whatsapp, etc.).

 For more information, please refer to the detailed documentations below.